Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Operator and SRG transformations

-In geometric terms, this construction takes a point on the circle $C$, draws the disk which diameter is the line segment between this point and the origin, and takes the union of such disks.
+In geometric terms, this construction takes a point on the circle $C$, draws the disk whose diameter is the line segment between this point and the origin, and takes the union of such disks. $S=\cG(\cN_{1/2})\cG(\cN_{1/2})$ follows from Theorem~\ref{thm:composition-srg}.

-The dashed circle is the unit circle.
-The solid circle is $C$.
-The shaded circles represent instances of $S_{\varphi_1}$.
-We can characterize $\cG(\cN_{1/2}\cN_{1/2})$ by analyzing this construction since